-• Please refer to TRLA private car use policy for information on use of private vehicles for TRLA activities.

-• All TRLA travel will be reimbursed by annual km rate as determined by ATO.

-1. Employee must apply to TRLA board for approval of private vehicle use for travel.
-Employee is directly responsible to ensure private vehicle for TRLA use is compliant with TRLA private vehicle use policy.

-2. Employee to complete TRLA travel reimbursement request form and submit via email to executive officer within one month of travel.
+- Please refer to TRLA private car use policy for information on use of private vehicles for TRLA activities. - All TRLA travel will be reimbursed by annual km rate as determined by ATO. - 1.
+Employee must apply to TRLA board for approval of private vehicle use for travel.
+Employee is directly responsible to ensure private vehicle for TRLA use is compliant with TRLA private vehicle use policy. - 2.
+Employee to complete TRLA travel reimbursement request form and submit via email to executive officer within one month of travel. - 3.
+Travel reimbursement to be paid via fortnightly payroll. - 4.
+Travel reimbursements reported to ATO via payroll reporting.

-3. Executive officer to load reimbursement and submit for secondary approval in banking system.
-Travel reimbursement to be paid within two weeks of receipt of request.

-4. All travel submissions to be saved in external Executive officer file.